Q&A About CO ACCESS 2014

 You will be required to provide proof of identification and the court or agency may charge a reasonable fee for locating the records and making copies.

-The State Court Administrator's Office has updated Form JDF 532, as discussed above.
+The State Court Administrator's Office has updated Form JDF 532, as discussed above(Note: ONLY complete sections 1-3.
+Sections 4-5 are for those do NOT qualify as eligible parties under SB 51 and who wish to file a motion for good cause with the court).
 Depending on whether or not you are an "eligible party", the form is used for direct access to records.
 If you are not an eligible party, you must demonstrate "good cause" for access to adoption records on Form JDF 532 (item number 4) and must also file Form JDF 533 (the court order).
 In this situation, the form is treated as a Motion for Good Cause that will be reviewed by a judge or magistrate.

 Some state agencies (see above for who to contact) may store the records on site, or, depending on how old the records are, the records may be microfiched and need to be retrieved from another location.
 Contact the appropriate person noted above for details.
 These changes to the law can be very emotional for some people, so please remember to be courteous and patient as new processes are implemented and refined.